Advocacy & Support

 - Criminal court proceedings

 ** The Women's Center does NOT give legal advice or serve as advisors in student conduct hearings, but can provide referrals to legal and advising services.

 Survivor Support Group

-A support group open to female-identifying Virginia Tech students who are survivors of interpersonal violence.
+Working Through Trauma is a support group open to female-identifying Virginia Tech students who are survivors of sexual or interpersonal violence.
 This group provides a safe space combining education and support to foster survivors' recovery and the development of effective coping skills.
-For more information, contact Becca.
+For more information, contact Christine.